Garden Pond Ideas

 2. Small Garden Pond

-Here’s the simplest of small garden ponds – a stone basin filled with water and lily pads.
-It’s cute, easy to manage, and will still attract wildlife – look out for dragonflies and frogs.
-You might have to top this up in very hot weather (try to use rainwater), but it’s worth the effort.
+Here’s the simplest of small garden ponds – you can easily create a mini pond using a stone basin filled with water and lily pads.
+It’s cute, easy to manage and will still get wildlife visiting your garden without requiring a large backyard pond.
+You might have to top this up in very hot weather (try to use rainwater not tap water), but it’s worth the effort.

 3. Small Garden Pond Design

-Here’s an interesting idea for a small pond design.
+Here’s an interesting garden water feature for a small pond.

-Love the way water trickles from a beautifully coloured over-turned urn.
-This keeps the water from stagnating and will attract plenty of wildlife – look closely and you’ll see a spider has already moved in to deal with pesky flies for you.
-Sit here fly-free listening to the tinkle of water.
-Heaven.
+The trickling water keeps the water from stagnating and will attract plenty of wildlife – look closely and you’ll see a spider has already moved in to deal with any pesky flies for you.
+Plus, the tinkling water creates a relaxing soundscape.

 4. Garden Pond Design

-Hidden away at the back there’s a way for wildlife such as hedgehogs to access the water and to climb out again if they fall in.
-That’s a very important aspect of a pond, always make sure wildlife can escape.
+Plus, hidden at the back there’s are layered rocks, offering wildlife, such as hedgehogs, a way to access the water and climb out if they fall in.
+This is a very important aspect of any backyard pond – ensuring wildlife can escape.

 5. Garden Pond Waterfall

-Here’s a beautiful garden pond waterfall that fits right into the surroundings.
+Here’s a beautiful garden waterfall that fits right into the surroundings.

 6. Garden Pond Edging